ticktac-project/tchecker/doc/add-a-new-expr.md

 # Adding a new kind of expression

-In this document we will a new kind of operator to the syntax of expressions.
+In this document we will add a new kind of operator to the syntax of expressions.
 The new operator introduced by following changes is the well-known ternary operator `if-then-else`.

 ## Creating the new classes